MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/get-started.md

 Power BI Report Server is similar to both SQL Server Reporting Services and the Power BI online service, but in different ways.
 Like the Power BI service, Power BI Report Server hosts Power BI reports (.pbix), Excel files, and paginated reports (.rdl).
 Like Reporting Services, Power BI Report Server is on premises.
 Power BI Report Server features are a superset of Reporting Services: everything you can do in Reporting Services, you can do with Power BI Report Server, along with support for Power BI reports.
 See [Comparing Power BI Report Server and the Power BI service](compare-report-server-service.md) for details.

 ## Licensing Power BI Report Server
-Power BI Report Server is available through two different licenses: [Power BI Premium](../enterprise/service-premium-what-is.md) and SQL Server Enterprise Edition with Software Assurance.
+Power BI Report Server is available through two different licenses: [Fabric F64+ reserved instances](../enterprise/licenses.md) and SQL Server Enterprise Edition with Software Assurance.
 See [Microsoft Volume Licensing](https://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=1&ShowArchived=True) for details.
-With a Power BI Premium license, you can create a hybrid deployment mixing cloud and on-premises.

 If you publish Power BI reports to Power BI Report Server, you also need a Power BI Pro license.
 You don't need a Power BI Pro license to view and interact with Power BI reports on Power BI Report Server.

 > [!NOTE]
 > For Power BI Premium, Power BI Report Server is only included with P SKUs.
 It is not included with EM SKUs.
+Power BI Report Server is also **not** included with any F SKUs below F64 reserved instance.

 ## Web portal
 The entry point for Power BI Report Server is a secure web portal you can view in any modern browser.
 Here, you access all your reports and KPIs.
 The content on the web portal is organized in a traditional folder hierarchy.
 In your folders, content is grouped by type: Power BI reports, mobile reports, paginated reports, KPIs, and Excel workbooks.
 Shared datasets and shared data sources are in their own folders, to use as building blocks for your reports.
 You tag favorites to view them in a single folder.
 And you create KPIs right in the web portal.